-If you fancy escaping the city for a few days and you are a keen surfer but want somewhere a bit livelier than Piha and Murawai I suggest grabbing your board and driving 2 hours south from Auckland to Raglan.
+If you fancy escaping the city for a few days and you are a keen surfer but want somewhere a bit livelier than Piha and Murawai I suggest grabbing your board and hire car and drive 2 hours south from Auckland to Raglan.
 Famous for its surfing, music, bohemian lifestyle and of course the destination where the surf movie “The Endless Summer” was filmed.
 This place will not disappoint you!

 Just 35 minutes from Hamilton you will find beautiful black sand beaches that the North west coast of the North Island is now renowned for.
 Here is why we love it!